datanav/docs/technical/crmoffice-keap.rst

 CRMOffice to Keap Dataflow
 ==========================

-Generated: 2024-09-11 07:45:31
+Generated: 2024-09-11 08:07:20

 Introduction
 ------------

 This technical document provides a detailed overview of the Sesam Talk data flow from CRMOffice to Keap.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

-Crmoffice Contacts to Keap Contacts
+CRMOffice Contacts to Keap Contacts
 -----------------------------------
-Every Crmoffice Contacts will be synchronized with a Keap Contacts.
+Every CRMOffice Contacts will be synchronized with a Keap Contacts.

-Once a link between a Crmoffice Contacts and a Keap Contacts is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a CRMOffice Contacts and a Keap Contacts is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Crmoffice Contacts and a Keap Contacts:
+The following properties are synchronized between a CRMOffice Contacts and a Keap Contacts:

 .. list-table::
    :header-rows: 1

-   * - Crmoffice Contacts Property
+   * - CRMOffice Contacts Property
      - Keap Contacts Property
      - Keap Data Type